the ultimate ecommerce calculator

 We are talking about your winning website, as well as the ultimate challenge of how to drive traffic and customers to your website.
 So what even is that?
 Your winning website is obviously your shopfront.
 That’s what the world sees when they land on your site for the very first time.
 So we want to make sure that they’re getting a really great first impression, because it’s the equivalent of your bricks and mortar store.
 If you had a physical shop, you would make sure that it’s inviting and attractive.
 It’s well displayed, there’s a customer service person there to help them, that there aren’t you know, trip hazards that aren’t boxes you know, at the front door, there’s no cobwebs, it doesn’t need a coat of paint, we have to emulate what a bricks and mortar shop would be for your customer in your website.

 So you need to think about how you can make the experience online, the equivalent of what you would offer them if it was in a bricks and mortar situation.
 So making sure that you have a winning website that really appeals to your ideal customer and audience that showcases your brand effectively, and also highlights your products in the most attractive way, making them irresistible and encouraging your website visitors to add them to cart to go through and click so there is a little bit of a formula around this.
-To give you an overview of what you need to consider in your website design, it needs to like I said it needs to look professional, it doesn’t necessarily have to, you know, you don’t have to go and spend 10 to 15k having someone build it, you can you can probably build it yourself if you’re using something like Shopify, however, it needs to look like it’s a million dollar online store.
+To give you an overview of what you need to consider in your website design, it needs to like I said it needs to look professional, it doesn’t necessarily have to, you know, you don’t have to go and spend 10 to 15k having someone build it, you can you can probably build it yourself if you’re using something like Shopify or wordpress, however, it needs to look like it’s a million dollar online store.
 So customers when they land there feel really confident and won’t feel like it’s sort of an amateur side hustle business and won’t be afraid about putting down their credit card details where you need to make sure that they’re really really confident when they land on your site.
 And often this is a case of faking it until you make it.
 And the way we do that is by having a really professional looking site.
 So go away and investigate some of this, the businesses that you aspire to be or that you have purchased and had a great experience and have a look through that site and see what elements it is that have instilled that confidence and impressed you so you can come away and try and replicate that same experience for your customer.

 Your website not only needs to look professional, it needs to be attractive and sticky.
 And what I mean by sticky is that it needs to encourage people to stay there as long as possible clicking around and all the different pages looking through your collections and your products because if it’s not sticky, they will bounce which means they will land on your website on one page and they won’t go beyond that page before exiting.
 We want to make sure that they’re having a good look around.
 We also need to make sure that it’s really easy for them to navigate.
 They need to be able to find what it is that they’re looking for.
 A perfect example of this is only yesterday my children are on school holidays right now at the time that I’m recording this podcast and I just thought I’m gonna have a look at my iland co. website from my mobile while I’m sitting here on the couch watching telly.
 I didn’t realise that with the navigation there were actually a few issues with it.
 I have a few different collections for example shop all and then I’ve got kimonos, I’ve got dresses and underneath those drop down menus I then have you know maxi length kimonos short length kimonos, leopard print kimonos etc, etc. But what I couldn’t do was actually just click shop all kimonos there was no button for that it wasn’t working.